KarthikPrabhu23/CKA-2025/README.md

 ## 15. PriorityClass

-You're working in a Kubernetes cluster with an existing Deployment named busybox-logger running in a namespace called priority.
+You're working in a Kubernetes cluster with an existing Deployment named `busybox-logger` running in a namespace called `priority`.
 The cluster already has at least one user-defined Priority Class Perform the following tasks:
-1. Create a new Priority Class named high-priority for user workloads.
+1. Create a new Priority Class named `high-priority` for user workloads.
 The value of this Priority Class should be exactly one less than the highest existing user-defined Priority Class value.
-2. Patch the existing Deployment busybox-logger in the priority namespace to use the newly created high-priority Priority Class
+2. Patch the existing Deployment `busybox-logger` in the `priority` namespace to use the newly created high-priority Priority Class.

 Get `PC.yaml` from documentation